liuxin0824/ComSD/README.md

 This command runs the agent for 50 epochs.
 After the first epoch, you can visualize the checkpoint using visualize.ipynb:
 ```
-Open the visualize.ipynb and set the environment to ComSD-Maze.
+Open the visualize.ipynb and set the environment to comsd-maze-env.

 Execute cell.
 ```